DJviolin/lantosistvan/README.md

 ## Installation

-Basic install script provided.
-Run only `./install.sh` and follow the instructions in the script!
-You doesn't even need to clone this repo (the script will do it anyway), just only download this file to your host and run it if you wish!
+Basic install script provided. `curl` the following code to your machine and follow the instructions in the script!
+You doesn't even need to clone this repo (the script will do it anyway), just only download this file to your host:

 ```
 $ curl -L https://raw.github.com/DJviolin/lantosistvan/master/install.sh > $HOME/install-lantosistvan.sh && chmod +x $HOME/install-lantosistvan.sh && cd $HOME && ./install-lantosistvan.sh && rm -rf $HOME/install-lantosistvan.sh
 ```

-The script will create the `docker-compose.yml` and `lantosistvan.service` files inside the cloned repo, which are needed for docker-compose and systemd.
+The script will create the `docker/docker-compose.yml`, `docker/lantosistvan.service` and `app/config/mail.js` files inside the cloned repo, which are needed for the stack.

 ## Usage